Agent OS

 What Agent OS governs

-We translate your institutional knowledge into systems and frameworks that AI can understand and act upon.
-Not just what you measure, but how it drives decisions.
+We translate institutional knowledge into systems AI can understand and act on.

 Measurement-aware execution

-Agents reason over uncertainty, not just metrics.
+- Agents reason over uncertainty, not just metrics

-Execution is constrained by signal quality.
+- Execution is constrained by signal quality

 Decision orchestration

-Which decisions can be automated?
+- Which decisions can be automated

 System integrity

-Agents cannot override governance.
+- Agents cannot override governance

-Autonomy expands only as readiness improves.
+- Autonomy expands only as readiness improves

 How Agent OS relates to KaiSignals

 Agent OS is not the starting point of our work.
-It is the natural consequence of readiness.

-Some teams never need it.
 Some reach for it too early.
-A few arrive there deliberately.

 Strategic Advisory

-• Advisory on agent architecture and orchestration
+- •Advisory on agent architecture and orchestration

-• Governance, thresholds, escalation design
+- •Governance, thresholds, escalation design

-• Reference implementations, not consulting hours
+- •Reference implementations, not consulting hours

 Agent Readiness

-• Mandatory gating phase before deployment
+- •Mandatory gating phase before deployment

-• Prevents agents amplifying weak signals
+- •Prevents agents amplifying weak signals

-• Protects system and client integrity
+- •Protects system and client integrity

 Agent OS

-• Full system view
+- •Full system view

-• Orchestration, control layers, rollback
+- •Orchestration, control layers, rollback

-• Operating system, not a feature set
+- •Operating system, not a feature set

 Book an Agent Readiness Diagnostic